1996 Army Cadets football team

 The 1996 Army Cadets football team was an American football team that represented the United States Military Academy in the 1996 NCAA Division I-A football season.
 In their sixth season under head coach Bob Sutton, the Cadets compiled a 10–2 record and outscored their opponents by a combined total of 379 to 224.
 In the annual Army–Navy Game, the Cadets defeated Navy, 28–24.
 They also lost to Auburn, 32–29, in the 1996 Independence Bowl.
+This was Army's last winning season until 2010.